openmod-tracker/VeraGrid/doc/md_source/topology.md

     end-for
 ```

-A method that is found to be approximately 2.5 times faster in practice is the following:
+A method that is found to be approximately 2.5 times faster in practice is
+to form the computationally simpler connectivity matrix C, and then compute A
+from it by $A = C \times C^\top$

+See the following pseudo-code:

 ```python
     n = number of buses